crt-romain78/cosmos-bot/README.md

 -node server.js

 # run the preject
--edit the .env file and put your actual token
+- edit the .env file and put your actual token
--edit the config.json and put your prefix
+- edit the config.json and put your prefix

 # Module used
--quick.db
+- quick.db
--moment
+- moment
--discord.js
+- discord.js
--node-fetch
+- node-fetch
--twemoji-parser
+- twemoji-parser
--ms
+- ms
 # help